music influence explorer

 Brad Mehldau

-Modern inheritor of Evans' impressionist chord voicings and contemplative trio dynamics.
+Modern inheritor of Evans' harmonic sophistication and contemplative musical philosophy.

 Vince Guaraldi